coffeebe4code/disc/README.md

 ```
 In order to add an interface to a type, you must use the identifier `,` for `hooking` in the requirement
 ```
-(@t computer (,debug-it)
+(@t computer ,debug-it
   :mouse ""
   :debug "It's a computer")
 ```
+Notice how `,debug-it` is not in its `constructor args`.
+That is because, there is no variable being passed into `computer`.
+This is just a contract, that the `computer` type should implement the `:debug` property.

-Then, you can make a generic function which will take the interface prefaced with the hook `,` identifier.
+Now, you can make a generic function which will take the interface prefaced with the hook `,` identifier.
 ```
 (@g print-out (,debug-it)
   (printf :debug))
 ```
+This generic function states that the first variable passed to `print-out` must implement the `debug-it` interface.
-you may use either of these declarations:
+You may use either of these declarations:
 ```
 @generic
 @g